dayseanm04/Hospital-Network-Design-Project/design/07-HSRP-Gateway-Redundancy-Design-for-Hospital-Network.md

 - Each VLAN uses an **HSRP Virtual IP (VIP)** as the default gateway
 - The VIP is the **3rd usable IP address** in the subnet
+- This provides consistency and avoids conflicts with SVI IP addresses